sf-wdi-19-20/w5_project_1/README.md

 ## TIMELINE

 * **Friday, July 17th by 9:00am** - **REQUIRED**:  Submit your project proposal to an instructor and make a Kaban board for it using Trello.
-Be ready to talk about the scope of your project.
+Be ready to talk about the scope of your project -- you should only plan to build your [MVP (minimum viable product)](https://en.wikipedia.org/wiki/Minimum_viable_product).
 Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
 You will need the following for an instructor check-off:
     * Wireframes (simple/hand drawn are great)
-    * User narratives / user stories ("As a user submitting a post, I want to see the new post added to the page.")
+    * User narratives / user stories ("Users can create a meal with various foods." or "As a SpaceBook user looking for new friends, I want to be able to update my location to my current planet.")
     * Models and DB design (ERD)